Panels

 The Notes panel provides a dedicated space for creators to manage their notes within a Book.
 It allows them to write new notes, edit existing ones, and delete notes as needed.
 This panel is useful for organizing thoughts, documenting progress, or adding contextual information related to the Chapterâs content.
 All notes are saved and accessible within the Book for easy reference and modification.

-To change the size of the Bonfire UI, adjust the UI Scale to make the UI larger or smaller.
-All changes made in the Settings panel will be saved and applied when creators restart Bonfire.
+UI customization options include UI Scale, which adjusts the size of the Bonfire UI to make it larger or smaller.
+All changes made in the Settings Panel are saved and applied upon restarting Bonfire.

 The Spark Browser displays all the Sparks available to creators.
 This is the primary way that creators can find and use Sparks.
 Sparks are added to the Spark Browser panel by importing Spark Libraries from the Bonfire Assets screen or by importing or creating Sparks in a special directory called 'My Sparks.'